theorm/mass/README.md

     template2.html
  ```

  In a modular application this will ensure that template names do not clash in the cache.

+ Application stylesheet entry point is `app.less`.
+It is configured in `gulpfile.config.js`.